Gluten Free Barcelona Guide

 The gluten free Barcelona options have grown a lot these last years, however, it’s not that easy to find the right places unless you can speak the local language.

 I had to go gluten free last July for health reasons, and it hasn’t been too hard for me to adapt, however I’ve seen clients of mine struggling mostly because they couldn’t access the information available in Spanish.
 Asian and Mexican restaurants are convenient choice.
 But there are actually more options than you’d think!
 That’s why I decided to share my discoveries with you.

-These are our favorite Barcelona gluten free restaurants:
+These are our favorite Barcelona gluten free places to eat and shop:

-Gluten Free sandwiches.
 Conesa is a popular sausage and burger bar in a corner of Plaça Sant Jaume in the Gothic Quarter: their delicious sandwiches can all be done with gluten free bread in a dedicated grill.
-The fast food chain Viena, with a venue at the top of La Rambla next to the Poliorama theater also offers gluten free options.
-Finally, for healthy high quality fast food and a glass of great affordable wine, check out Fast Vinic.
-And after a walk around Montjuic Hill, Bread and Circus has also gluten free bread options (but it’s an American style café).
+The fast food chain Viena, with a venue at the top of La Rambla on Pelai street also offers gluten free options.

 AND BONUS!
 Where to buy gluten free food:

-Gluten free Barcelona shops.
-Health stores are your friend – and the good news is that there are lots in any neighborhood.
-You’ll also find a good selection in the Veritas organic supermarkets, the discount stores Dia and Mercadona, and the Corte Ingles department store supermarket.
+You’ll also find a nice selection in the Veritas organic supermarkets, the discount stores Dia and Mercadona, and the Corte Ingles department store supermarket.
 Forn Boix in c/Hospital bakes the best gluten free bread in town.
 And a 20min subway ride will take you to Celiadictos, not far from the Camp Nou Stadium.